Hague Service Convention: Serve quickly in China

 What are the requirements?

-If all these requirements are met, the transmission channels provided for under the Convention must be applied.
+If you meet all these requirements, you must apply the transmission channels provided for under the Convention.

-The Central Authority of the requested State will execute the request for service or cause it to be executed either:
+The Central Authority of the requested State will execute or cause the execution of the request for service either:

 Do Hague Service Convention papers require translation?

-Under Article 5(3), the Central Authority of the requested State may request a translation of the documents to be served if they are to be served by a method prescribed by the internal law of the requested State for the service of documents in domestic actions upon persons who are within its territory or if service by a particular method is requested by the applicant.
+The Central Authority of the requested State has the discretion to request a translation of the documents when necessary, as outlined in Article 5(3) of the Convention, depending on whether they are to be served through a method prescribed by the internal law of the requested State for serving documents in domestic actions on individuals within its territory or if the applicant requests service by a particular method

 What are the alternatives to Hague Convention serves?

-As an alternative, service through an alternative channel in the foreign country, provided that the country does not formally object (Articles 8, 9 and 10).
-Article 10(b) refers to “judicial officers, officials or other competent persons of the State,” and article 10(c) refers to “interested persons.”
+As an alternative, you can serve the documents through an alternative channel in the foreign country, provided that the country does not formally object (Articles 8, 9, and 10).

-“Judicial officer,” “official,” “competent person,” and “interested person” are terms defined under the laws of the destination state, not under the laws of the requesting state.
+The terms ‘judicial officer,’ ‘official,’ ‘competent person,’ and ‘interested person’ are defined under the laws of the destination state, not under the laws of the requesting state.

 Is HKPS regarded as a "competent person"?